 At Criterium-Dudka Engineers, we are exceedingly budget-conscious on behalf of our clients.
 We won’t recommend services we don’t think they need.
 But we take seriously our obligation to alert clients to existing or potential environmental risks, so they can make informed investment decisions and implement necessary or prudent risk mitigation measures.

-Contact Criterium-Dudka Engineers if you want to arrange an Environmental Site Assessment or have questions about whether you should commission one.
-We’ll provide a thorough ESA if you need it and an honest answer if you don’t.
+Contact Criterium-Dudka Engineers if you want to arrange a Phase 1 Environmental Site Assessment or have questions about whether you should commission one.
+We’ll provide a thorough Phase 1 ESA if you need it and an honest answer if you don’t.